 Current Members of the Boone Group:

 Allie began working on her Ph.D. in 2020 on our project that is simulating white-tailed deer behavior in Massachusetts and New York.
-Allie is working toward a degree in the Graduate Degree Program in Ecology.
+Allie is now a post-doctoral fellow on the project part-time.

 • Melody Zarria